A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

 \item There exist $n-k$ vertical facets in polytope $P_v$.
 Each lies above a subsimplex of $\Delta_n$ given by $w_{i+1} = w_i$ or $w_1=0$. \end{enumerate} \end{theorem}

 \begin{proof} We begin with the first statement.
-The case when $v = \langle N \rangle$ is immediate, so assume $v \neq \langle N \rangle$.
+The case of consensus rule, i.e., when $v = \langle [n] \rangle$, is immediate, since it has one top facet, one bottom facet $[n] \setminus 1$, and intersects all vertical facets, except $\{w_1=0\}$, so $n-1$ vertical facets.
+Therefore we may assume $v \neq \langle [n] \rangle$.
 Let $F$ be a top facet of $P_v$; we will describe the unique game corresponding to $F$.
 There is a hyperplane $h_A$ which contains $F$; it is unique since hyperplanes arising from distinct coalitions have distinct normal vectors.
-Consider a point $Q$ in the interior of $F$; without loss of generality we may assume the weights in $Q$ are generic.
-Moving vertically from below $Q$ to above $Q$ changes coalition $A$ from winning to losing.
+Consider a point $z$ in the interior of $F$; without loss of generality we may assume the weights in $z$ are generic.
+Moving vertically from below $z$ to above $z$ changes coalition $A$ from winning to losing.
 If we travel upwards by a small enough amount so as to not cross any other hyperplane, we ensure that no other coalition changes its status.
-Thus the points immediately above $Q$ lie in the game whose winning coalitions are $W_v \setminus \{A\}$; such a game covers $v$ in $\w_n$.
+Thus the points immediately above $z$ lie in the game whose winning coalitions are $W_v \setminus \{A\}$; such a game covers $v$ in $\w_n$.

 Now suppose we have a weighted game $u$ which covers $v$ in $\w_n$, i.e., $W_u = W_v \setminus \{A\}$.
 The corresponding polytopes $P_u$ and $P_v$ lie on the same side of all other hyperplanes $h_B$ ($B \neq A$).
-These polytopes are top-dimensional and distinct, so they must be separated by the hyperplane $h_A$.
+These polytopes are top-dimensional and distinct by Proposition~\ref{ndim}, so they must be separated by the hyperplane $h_A$.
 We are guaranteed that $h_A$ intersects $P_v$ in a facet by the existence of generic points in their intersection.
 Thus, the game $u$ corresponds to a unique facet of $P_v$.

 Observe that the second statement in the theorem is merely the corresponding restatement of the first one from the point of view of the greater coalition rather than the lesser coalition.
 The arguments above prove this statement as well.